 "You just have to get used to it."

-That's what my friend told me after we'd just been cat-called and chased by two men in the street.
-I was visiting her at college and was startled by her nonchalant attitude after almost being groped in public.
-She knew it was wrong, but told me that it happens all the time and that we were lucky it wasn't worse.
+That's what my friend told me after we were both cat-called and chased by several men in the street.
+I was visiting her at college and was startled by her nonchalant attitude after nearly being groped in public.
+She knew it was wrong, but told me that it happens all the time and we were lucky it wasn't worse.

 Too many women have stories like this - of being objectified, trivialized, and degraded for their gender.
 It's a tragedy that women often feel like they cannot dress for themselves for fear of unwanted attention.

 These jeans serve as a manifestation of how women often see their clothes - not as a fun outfit or even a piece of fabric, but as a symbol of the male gaze.
 I want women to feel empowered by their clothes, not shamed or exploited.
 Virgil Abloh uses quotation marks on his products to call attention to (and rethink) a seemingly obvious label, so I challenge my viewers to do the same.
 As a young woman today, are my clothes, my body, my sexuality, and my consent truly mine?

 I bleached these jeans in the hopes that the erratic, chemical splatters would inspire their design.
 Luckily, the results gave me a clear vision of an industrial current eroding the original landscape of the fabric.
-With vast washes of color guiding the transition from dark to light, these jeans become a wearable story of destruction, cleansing, and rebirth.
+With vast washes of color guiding the composition, these jeans become a wearable story of destruction, cleansing, and rebirth.

 Fish are friends!

 There's something very alluring about koi fish.
-In water, their vibrant colors and graceful movement dance beautifully together, and create a harmony so powerful that they became revered in Japan.
+In the water, their vibrant colors and graceful movements dance beautifully together and create a harmony so powerful that they are revered in Japanese culture.
 Specifically, a sighting of these fish promises good fortune and the gift of perseverance.
-Paired with the light denim wash of these jeans, the vast hues of blues serve as a perfect home for these animals to swim around in.
+Paired with the light denim wash of these jeans, the vast hues of blues serve as a perfect home for these animals to play.

 See Them in Action!